 Separately, we have our eye on provider markets in the state.
 Several Georgia rural hospitals have closed in the past four years, indicating a crisis of access for low-income and underserved residents in non-urban areas.
-In addition, on September 5, 2014, the FTC announced that it was withdrawing its acceptance of the consent agreement reached in the August 2013 settlement with the Hospital Authority of Albany-Dougherty County and Phoebe Putney Health System following a merger challenge by the FTC that had gone all the way to the U.S. Supreme Court.
+In addition, a merger challenge by the FTC against Hospital Authority of Albany-Dougherty County and Phoebe Putney Health System went all the way to the U.S. Supreme Court.
+The FTC ultimately reached a consent agreement concerning the acquisition, imposing various antitrust restrictions.

 The State Database